 Term faculty are contingent, full-time or part-time, non-tenure-track faculty hired for a specific period of time, whether for a semester or an academic year.
-Term faculty are hired year-to-year or semester to semester, and the University may make a term appointment of up to three years.
-No number of term appointments shall create any presumption of a right to future term appointments or a right to appointment as tenure-track or tenured faculty.
+The faculty member may be in a temporary, three-year renewable agreement, which reflects intent, all else being equal, to award successive term appointments for up to three years with the option to renew for another three years.

-Non-tenure-track and term faculty will be evaluated primarily with respect to their performance in teaching.
+Non-tenure-track and term faculty will be evaluated primarily with respect to their excellence in teaching.